 Though Greater Yellowstone sports robust populations of both, they tend to shy away from people and will avoid large groups.
 Nevertheless, it is always important to be "bear aware."
 If you do see or encounter a bear, keep your distance.
 As for wolves, they also avoid people, and there has never been a documented case of an attack on humans in the contiguous United States.
 If you happen to see a wolf from the road, enjoy the moment – you're one of the lucky few in the world.

 What will the weather be like?

 Weather in Greater Yellowstone is highly unpredictable, even in August.
-Days tend to be warm (70s-80s) and nights cool (30s-40s), but be prepared for anything from stifling heat to snow.
+Averages tend to be warm and dry (70s-80s) and nights cool (30s-40s), but be prepared for anything from stifling heat to snow.
 A typical day will begin clear and cool, with temperatures warming quickly by late morning.
 Afternoon cloud cover and thunderstorms are common.
 When storms do move through, they tend to last an hour or two and depart, leaving sunny days and clear nights.
-Because you'll be at elevations above 6,000 feet almost all week, you'll need all kinds of weather gear and sunscreen.
+Because you'll be at elevations above 5,500 feet almost all week, you'll need all kinds of weather gear and sunscreen.
 Another factor in the area is the possibility of forest fires.
 Each summer is different - we're serious about that statement.

 What is my entry fee used for?